 Balancing the Data

 It seems that there may be a lot more negative headlines than positive headlines (hmm), and so we have a lot more negative labels than positive labels.

-We can see from above, we have slightly more negatives than positives, making our dataset slightly imbalanced.
+We can see that we have slightly more negatives than positives, making our dataset somewhat imbalanced.